MoeShaa123/eng130_AWS/Jenkins.md

 - Many top companies are using Jenkins such as FaceBook, Netflix and LinkedIn because of its benefits.

-- There are many other automation tools you can use other than Jenkins such as Terraform, Chef, Puppet and Ansible.
+- There are many other CI/CD tools you can use other than Jenkins such as TeamCity, Bamboo and GitLab.

 ![image](https://user-images.githubusercontent.com/106158041/200536000-e0d3b80b-b5bb-4ce1-99c1-affedfe1df9e.png)